gigino1987/orcarch/README.md

 ## Requirements
 For try this script you must have:
 - a wired connection (WiFi might be impossible).
 If you have an Android device you can use  it in tetering USB mode, I suggest to don't use mobile data if you haven't a flat fee.
--A device such as USB pendrive that contains your live distro.
+- A device such as USB pendrive that contains your live distro.
 For prepare your USB device read the online tutorials for your platform.
 ## Download and run script
 After you prepared the device restart pc, then boot it.
 Note: on UEFI systems you might can have problems with secure boot and probably it must disabled.